-Receives general supervision from the assigned managerial personnel.
-Exercises technical and functional direction over and provide training to assigned staff.
+Receives general direction from the assigned managerial personnel.
+Exercises technical and functional direction over and provide training to assigned staff the assigned managerial personnel.

 4. Obtains pertinent information from vendors, rental companies, volunteer organizations on specific needs related to the event.

-5. Directs and coordinates the work event personnel, and contractors, including involvement in selection and training, monitoring and determining workloads and schedules; reviews and approve time charged to the event; reviews and approves labor logged to events for accuracy.
+5. Directs and coordinates the work of event personnel and contractors, including involvement in selection and training, monitoring, and determining workloads and schedules; reviews and approve time charged to the event; reviews and approves labor logged to events for accuracy.

 6. Creates and prepares site maps, detailed outlines, drawings, and instructions for events.

 7. Ensures the safety of the public and staff at all times by monitoring and instructing on the safe use of program facilities, equipment, and supplies.

 8. Performs a walk-through of facilities after the event and communicates with users about any issues such as damage, safety, and/or security.

 9. Summarizes information relative to the event; reconciles estimated to actual cost and submits for invoicing; monitors and evaluates the effectiveness of events operations, activities, and processes and

 10. Maintains, tests, troubleshoots and repairs equipment; performs routine preventative maintenance and